DiamondSpin

 Merrie Ringel-Morris: merriestanford.edu

-Ph.D. candidate at Stanford University, San Francisco
+Ph.D. candidate at Stanford University, San Francisco.
+Now at Microsoft Reasearc

 [web page]